Why this project?

 Caleb Elfenbein, an associate professor of history and religious studies at Grinnell College, is primary investigator, serving as editor and contributor.

 Julia Schafer, a student at Grinnell College, serves as a contributor, collecting and entering data and participating in data coding discussions.
-She also serves as a research team leader and editor.
+She also serves as a research team leader, student editor, and collaborator for general editorial decision-making.

 © Caleb Elfenbein